RGC's weekly newsletter explores issues and provides updates about responsible gambling, from across Canada and around the world.

 Newscan (Vol. 15, Issue 8)

-Dr. Marc Potenza, a professor of psychiatry, child study and neurobiology at the Yale University School of Medicine and the director of the Problem Gambling Clinic, will present at the closing plenary session of Discovery 2013.
+Dr. Marc Potenza, a professor of psychiatry, child study and neurobiology at the Yale University School of Medicine and the director of the Problem Gambling Clinic, presented at the closing plenary session of Discovery 2013.
 Dr. Potenza has made a significant impact on problem gambling research over the last 15 years.
 He has been part of two DSM-5 research work groups

 Feb 22, 2013 12:41 PM